 Cooking can be especially rewarding as families often find themselves living on hospital food or from vending machines much of the time.
 Groups can prepare dinner or weekend brunches for the families at the House.

-For the health and safety of our families and volunteers, we have suspended our normal meal program operations.
-For more information on ways you can still provide a meal for our families, please contact Caitlinn LaScala at firstname.lastname@example.org.
+For the health and safety of our families and volunteers, we have modified our normal meal program operations.
+For more information on current policies and procedures, please contact Caitlinn LaScala at firstname.lastname@example.org.

 If you would like to make a monetary contribution toward a meal, please click here.

 - Purchase food for 45-50 people for dinner, and 35-40 people for brunch.

 - Serving time for the dinner meal is 6:00 pm; brunch is 10:15 am.

 - Team members should be familiar with the contents of the Meal Program Handbook.